Why an abortion law ruling trigged mass protests in Poland

 TOP COURT RULES

 The immediate trigger of the protests was an Oct.
-22 decision by the constitutional court that had been asked to rule on a provision of a 27-year-old law which allows abortions in cases of severe fetal deformity, including Down syndrome.
+22 decision by the constitutional court that had been asked to rule on a provision of a 27-year-old law which allows abortions in cases of severe fetal disorders, including Down syndrome.
 The latter is one of the main reasons cited for the roughly 1,000 legal terminations performed in Poland each year.

 Lawmakers with the ruling Law and Justice party were among those who sought the court’s review.
 They say they want to ensure fetuses with Down syndrome are allowed to be born.